 The elective laboratory course CHEM 133L: Nuclear and Radiochemistry Laboratory will be offered in winter 2021.

 The elective laboratory course CHEM 160: Organic Synthesis Laboratory will be postponed to fall 2021.

 Contingency plan for graduating seniors: in the event the pandemic continues into winter 2021, we will do the following to ensure graduating seniors can finish their degree on time.
-The following substitutions will be made for students who have applied to graduate in winter 2021, spring 2021 and summer 2021:
+The following substitutions will be made for students who have applied to graduate in winter 2021, spring 202, summer 2021 and fall 2021:

 We will develop and offer a remote version of CHEM 152: Advanced Analytical Chemistry in winter 2021 and spring 2021.
 Juniors will be able to enroll if space in the course permits.